Knights of Columbus

 About the Knights

-The history of the Order shows how the foresight of Venerable Father Michael J. McGivney, whose cause for sainthood is being investigated by the Vatican, brought about what has become the world’s foremost Catholic fraternal benefit society.
+The history of the Order shows how the foresight of Blessed Michael J. McGivney, whose cause for sainthood is being investigated by the Vatican, brought about what has become the world’s foremost Catholic fraternal benefit society.
 The Order has helped families obtain economic security and stability through its life insurance, annuity and long-term care programs, and has contributed time and energy worldwide to service in communities.

-Through the Knights, Venerable Father McGivney sought to form young Catholic men into good spouses and fathers.
+Through the Knights, Blessed McGivney sought to form young Catholic men into good spouses and fathers.
 He has become known as Apostle to the Young and Defender of Christian Family Life.
 He saw strong families as the foundation of his parish, of the Church and of society at large.
 He was convinced that the Catholic layman had a unique role in influencing society and promoting the values found in what Pope John Paul II has since named the Culture of Life and Civilization of Love.
-Venerable Father McGivney did not use the vocabulary of the 21st century, but he espoused the same Gospel values that Catholics affirm today.
+Blessed McGivney did not use the vocabulary of the 21st century, but he espoused the same Gospel values that Catholics affirm today.

 He was a man ahead of his time.

-God, our Father, protector of the poor and defender of the window and orphan, you called your priest, Father Michael J. McGivney, to be an apostle of Christian family life and to lead the young to the generous service of their neighbor.
+God, our Father, protector of the poor and defender of the window and orphan, you called your priest, Blessed Michael J. McGivney, to be an apostle of Christian family life and to lead the young to the generous service of their neighbor.
 Through the example of his life and virtue may we follow your son, Jesus Christ, move closely, fulfilling his commandment of charity and building up his Body which is the Church.
 Let the inspiration of your servant prompt us to greater confidence in your love so that we may continue his work of caring for the needy and the outcast.
-We humbly ask that you glorify your servant Father Michael J. McGivney on earth according to the design of your holy will.
+We humbly ask that you glorify your servant Blessed Michael J. McGivney on earth according to the design of your holy will.
 Through his intercession, grant the favor I now present (her make your request).

 Through Christ our Lord.
 Amen